 - An extensive agent network

-To kick off your research, be sure to check out our article which ranks the best car insurance companies in the country.
-We assess and rank each insurer based on the criteria above.
+To kick off your research, be sure to check out our article which ranks the best car insurers in the country.
+We assess and rank each insurance company based on the criteria above.

 It might also be a good idea to speak with an independent insurance agent as you compare providers.
 These agents don’t work for a specific company, so they’ll be able to help you find one that is best for you.
 They may also be able to help you determine whether switching is the best idea.